algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/mainWeeklyReport.md

 2. Documents
     - Functional specifications are well advanced.
-    - Project charter is done.
+    - The Project charter is done.
-    - Test plan is started.
+    - The Test plan is started.
+    - The Technical specifications document is started.
-    - User manual is started.
+    - The User manual is started.
     - The RACI matrix is created.

 3. Hardware components